BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/2-proxy-space.md

 A proxy space is an [Environments](sec-environments) consisting of node proxies only (instead of normal variables).
 ```

-The advatange to use [ProxySpace](https://doc.sccode.org/Classes/ProxySpace.html) is a shorter and often cleaner syntax.
+The advantage of using [ProxySpace](https://doc.sccode.org/Classes/ProxySpace.html) is a shorter and often cleaner syntax.
 The downside is that we can no longer use *environment variables* for client side code.
 Note however that we can still use *global variables*, e.g. ``a, b, c, d, ...``.